Media and Film Studies

 Richard Williams, Head of Media and Film Studies and Stud House Tutor

-“ My goal is to create a supportive and tolerant environment in which all are.
+“ Creating a supportive and tolerant environment in which all are valued is my goal.
 I want students to leave feeling they have the confidence to succeed and the desire to make their world a better place.”

 Reu Hickman, Dorms Housemaster and Teacher of Media and Film Studies